Internship Opportunity: Office of the President – Development & Communications

-The Dialogue’s Development and External Relations team manages all outreach campaigns for the Dialogue, the Dialogue’s communication strategy, public relations and its flagship event the Leadership for the Americas Awards Gala as well as relations with the President’s Leadership Council.
+The Dialogue’s Development & Communications team manages all outreach campaigns for the Dialogue, the Dialogue’s communication strategy, public relations and its flagship event the Leadership for the Americas Awards Gala as well as relations with the President’s Leadership Council.

-An intern working with the Dialogue’s Development and External Relations Program can expect to perform the following tasks:
+An intern working with the Dialogue’s Development & Communications Program can expect to perform the following tasks:

-- Work directly with the Director and Coordinator;
+- Work directly with the Deputy to the President, and Communications Manager and Coordinator;

 - Provide administrative and logistical support and research assistance in preparation for the President’s Leadership Council meeting and Leadership for the Americas Awards Gala;